What is an EORI number and why do I need one?

-When the United Kingdom leaves the European Union on December 31st UK EORI numbers will no longer be valid in the European Union.
+Since the United Kingdom left the European Union UK EORI numbers are no longer be valid in the European Union.
 Per January 1st 2021 there will be two types of EORI numbers.
 An EU EORI number and a UK EORI number.

 An EU EORI number is a European Union registration and identification number for businesses that want to import or export goods into or out of the EU.
 An EORI number is assigned by the member state where your company is established.
 Once you have an EORI number, this number will be valid in all other EU member states.

 A UK EORI number is similar to an EU EORI number, but it is issued by the British Customs Authority (HMRC) and only valid in the United Kingdom.

 An EORI number is used as an identification number in all customs procedures when exchanging information with Customs administrations.

 Companies importing goods into or exporting goods from the European Union need an EORI number.
 This number is used to exchange information with Customs Authorities.

 As of January 1st 2021 companies importing goods into or exporting goods from the United Kingdom need a UK EORI number.
 Until then EU EORI numbers are also valid in the United Kingdom.

 Companies that trade to and from the UK based on an EU EORI number are strongly advised to get a UK EORI number.

 What does an EORI number look like?